How to Apply

 This position is a three-year, term-limited position.

-Advanced degree in a scientific field, or other experience enabling you to understand invention disclosures in a variety of scientific fields; ability to work independently as well as in a team environment; ability to work under pressure with tight deadlines; detail oriented with ability to work on multiple projects at the same time; growth-mindset with a willingness to learn new terms, technologies, and concepts both through hands-on experience, self-directed training, and formal training provided by other members of the office; willingness to accept and adopt feedback from members of the tech transfer licensing team.
+Advanced degree in a scientific field, ideally in engineering or another physical sciences field, or other experience enabling you to understand invention disclosures in a variety of scientific fields; ability to work independently as well as in a team environment; ability to work under pressure with tight deadlines; detail oriented with ability to work on multiple projects at the same time; growth-mindset with a willingness to learn new terms, technologies, and concepts both through hands-on experience, self-directed training, and formal training provided by other members of the office; willingness to accept and adopt feedback from members of the tech transfer licensing team.
 Full-time applicants are preferred, but part-time applicants able to work at least 20 hours/week in the office will be considered.
 Fellows are expected to make at least a twelve-month commitment to the office.

 The University of Michigan conducts background checks on all job candidates upon acceptance of a contingent offer and may use a third party administrator to conduct background checks.
 Background checks are performed in compliance with the Fair Credit Reporting Act.